 - Breast cancer clinical trials — using research studies to find new treatments

 Patients with stage IIIB or IIIC inflammatory breast cancer are generally treated with chemotherapy to reduce the tumor.
 In some cases, treatment may include targeted therapy or hormone therapy.
 Surgery is then performed to remove the breast and nearby lymph nodes, followed by radiation therapy and possibly additional chemotherapy.
-If cancer has advanced to stage IV, treatment may include a combination of chemotherapy, targeted therapy and hormonal therapy.
+If cancer has advanced to stage IV (when cancer has spread to other parts of the body, called metastatic breast cancer), treatment may include a combination of chemotherapy, targeted therapy and hormonal therapy.